kp-28git/Accident-Prevention-System/README.md

-# Accident Detection and Reporting System
+# Real time Driver Alert System

 ## Overview
 This project implements an **Accident Detection and Reporting System** using the **ESP32**, and multiple sensors.
 It detects potential accidents by monitoring accelerometer data and alcohol sensor values, reports the location, and logs data to **ThingSpeak** for real-time monitoring.